ActiveBrainAtlas2/preprocessing-pipeline/atlas/README.md

     1. Foreach structure, the original center of mass is transformed.
     1. That center of mass needs to be scaled to the appropriate size for it to fit correctly into the holding container.
-    1. The transformed center of mass is again transformed to get the starting and ending points according to the structures dimensions.
+    1. The transformed center of mass is used to calculate the starting and ending positions according to the structures dimensions.
     1. The structure is placed in the large holding container at the correct position
     1. The entire holding container is then converted into a format neuroglancer can display.